theduyngx/cw20-test/README.md

       the same Cw20 base as yours.
     * Sharing the same underlying standard allows this instantiation without having to upload your source code to the network.
   * `--label` is required, though arbitrary.
+  * `--admin` is used specifically for operations that require some form of authorization.
+It could be an existing contract's, or a wallet's address.
+In this case, we've used `"your_addr"`, which is referring to the wallet's address.

 ----------------
 ## Upload / Deploy